Frederick Muhlenberg

-Frederick Augustus Conrad Muhlenberg (/ˈmjuːlᵻnbɜːrɡ/; January 1, 1750 – June 4, 1801) was an American minister and politician who was the first Speaker of the United States House of Representatives and the first Dean of the United States House of Representatives.
+Frederick Augustus Conrad Muhlenberg (/ˈmjuːlᵻnbɜːrɡ/; January 1, 1750 – June 4, 1801) was an American minister and politician who was the first speaker of the United States House of Representatives from 1789 to 1791 and again from 1793 to 1795.
+Muhlenberg served as the first dean of the United States House of Representatives as well.
 A member of the Federalist Party, he was delegate to the Pennsylvania state constitutional convention and a member of the U.S. House of Representatives from Pennsylvania and a Lutheran pastor by profession, Muhlenberg was born in Trappe, Pennsylvania.
-His home, known as The Speaker's House, is now a museum and is currently undergoing restoration to restore its appearance during Muhlenberg's occupancy.
+His home, known as the Speaker's House, is now a museum and is currently undergoing restoration to restore its appearance during Muhlenberg's occupancy.

-Early life and ministerial career
+Early life and education

-Frederick Muhlenberg was born in Trappe, Pennsylvania, the son of Anna Maria (Weiser) and Heinrich Melchior Mühlenberg.
+Muhlenberg was born in Trappe, Pennsylvania, the son of Anna Maria (Weiser) and Heinrich Melchior Mühlenberg.
 His father, an immigrant from Germany, was considered the founder of the Lutheran Church in North America.
 His maternal grandfather was Pennsylvania German colonial leader Conrad Weiser.
 His brother, Peter, was a general in the Continental Army and his brother Gotthilf Heinrich Ernst was a botanist.

 In 1763, together with his brothers John Peter Gabriel and Gotthilf Henry Ernst, he attended the Latina at the Franckesche Stiftungen in Halle, Germany.
 In 1769, he attended the University of Halle, where he studied theology.

+Career

-He was ordained by the Pennsylvania Ministerium as a minister of the Lutheran Church on October 25, 1770.
+On October 25, 1770, Muhlenberg was ordained by the Pennsylvania Ministerium as a minister of the Lutheran Church.
 He preached in Stouchsburg, Pennsylvania, and Lebanon, Pennsylvania, from 1770 to 1774, and in New York City from 1774 to 1776.
-When the British entered New York at the onset of the American Revolutionary War, he felt obliged to leave and returned to Trappe.
-He moved to New Hanover Township, Pennsylvania and was pastor there and in Oley and New Goshenhoppen until August 1779.
+When the British Army entered New York at the onset of the American Revolutionary War, he felt obligated to leave, and returned to Pennsylvania.
+He moved to New Hanover Township, and was a pastor there and in Oley and New Goshenhoppen until August 1779.